DrakonZZZ/Youtube-electron-rpc/README.md

 - Modify the window size, settings, or YouTube URL in the `windowHandler.js` file to suit your preferences.
 - You can change the discord Large image icon by having your own discord developer portal [https://discord.com/developers/docs/intro](https://discord.com/developers/applications) application and change the clientId in main.js

+##Customization
+- Change your discord presence image in rpcInfo.js file
 ## Contributing

 Contributions are welcome!
 Fork the repository and create a pull request for any enhancements or fixes.